-Notes to the Condensed Interim Consolidated Financial Statements Unaudited - Prepared by Management
+Notes to the Condensed Interim Consolidated Financial Statements Unaudited - Prepared by Management (Expressed in Canadian Dollars)

 8. Share capital

 The authorized share capital of the Company consists of an unlimited number of common shares without par value.
 All issued shares are fully paid.